GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 ## The slow decline of interest in cross-platform app frameworks and the rise of Flutter

 The web isn't the only platform that promises "write once, run anywhere".
-Cross-platform frameworks _à la_ Electron.js do, too.
+Cross-platform frameworks such as Electron.js do, too.
 With the web becoming powerful enough to drive apps such as Photoshop that were thought to be impossible, we can, however, observe a slow decline of interest in cross-platform desktop app frameworks such as [Electron.js](https://www.electronjs.org/) and [NW.js](https://nwjs.io/), and mobile app frameworks such as [Cordova](https://cordova.apache.org/)